What is an Ice Dam?

 Monday, November 2nd, 2015

 Snow and ice are an unavoidable part of winters in Wisconsin.
-However, you can try to avoid ice dams from forming on your roof, which can lead to major headaches for you as a homeowner.
-An ice dam is basically a ridge of ice that accumulates at the edge of your roof during extremely cold weather.
-This formation essentially prevents melting snow from running off the roof, where it gets stuck at the ice dam.
+You can try to avoid ice dams from forming on your roof, but avoidance will only lead to major headaches for you as a homeowner.
+Simply put, an ice dam is a ridge of ice that accumulates at the edge of your roof during extremely cold weather.
+This formation prevents melting snow from running off the roof, where it gets stuck at the ice dam.

 Ice Dam Complications

-Now that the ice dam is blocking water from getting off the roof right, this leads to a back-up that causes water to leak and damage your walls and ceilings.
+If an ice dam is blocking water from getting off the roof, this leads to a back-up that causes water to leak and damage your walls and ceilings.
 Not only will you suffer leaks, but cold air infiltration as well.
 Leaks can also saturate your insulation, causing your home’s heating efficiency to plummet.
 After a snow storm, the snow melts when it comes into contact with your roof due to the warm air from the attic.
 However, it refreezes when it gets to the roof’s edge where it’s colder, according to the Family Handyman.
 The water is trapped by the ice dam, and it has no choice but to flow through the roof, under the shingles, and into the house.